jame25/Piper-Tray/README.md

 **Settings:**

-You can change the voice model being utilized by Piper Tray by editing the first line of the settings.conf (i.e model=en_US-libritts_r-medium.onnx).
+You can change the voice model being utilized by Piper Tray by editing the first line of the **settings.conf**.

-Additionally, speech rate can be altered using the speed variable (1.0 is the default speed, lower value i.e 0.5 = faster).
+Additionally, speech rate can be altered using the 'speed' variable (1.0 is the default speed, lower value i.e 0.5 = faster).